BradyJRothrock/Oracle-Cloud-Free-Tier-Education-Setup/LabGuide200.md

 ## Creating Autonomous Database

 1. Sign into your Cloud account and you will be presented with your dashboard.
-Select Autonomous Transaction Processing, Create an Autonomous Data Warehouse database.
+Select Create an Autonomous Data Warehouse database.

 <figure>
     <img src="images/200/1_adw.png" style="text-align:center; display: block; margin-left: auto; margin-right: auto; width: 50%;">